fredvbrug/STOP-IT/jsPsych_version/README-STOP-IT-JS.md

 ## The default stop-signal task

-The primary go task is a simple two-choice task in which participants have to discriminate between an arrow pointing to the left and an arrow pointing to the right.
+The primary go task is a simple two-choice task in which participants have to discriminate between a white arrow pointing to the left and a white arrow pointing to the right.
 On go trials (75% of the trials), participants have to respond as fast and accurate as possible to these arrows.
-On stop-signal trials (25% of the trials), the arrows are replaced by 'XX' (i.e. a visual stop signal) after a variable delay, instructing participants to cancel their response.
+On stop-signal trials (25% of the trials), the arrows turn red (i.e. a visual stop signal) after a variable delay, instructing participants to cancel their response.

 ### Stimuli and responses
-The default go stimuli are two green arrows (RGB: 0,158,118).
+The default go stimuli are two white arrows (RGB: 255, 255, 255), whith a black border (RGB = 0, 0, 0).
 The fixation sign (a black dot; RGB: 0,0,0) and arrows are presented in the center of the screen on a white background.
 Stimulus size will correspond to the size of the go stimuli in the './images' folder.
-Occasionally, a visual stop signal ('XX' in black; RGB: 0,0,0) is presented shortly after the stimulus onset in the go task, replacing the go stimulus.
+Occasionally, a visual stop signal (the arrow turning red; RGB: 255,38,0) is presented shortly after the stimulus onset in the go task, replacing the (white) go stimulus.
 Again, the size of the default stop signal will depend on the size of the stop signal in the images folder.
 Researchers can change all stimuli by uploading new images in the './images' folder.
 Be aware that the file names should correspond to the names described in the 'experiment_variables.js' file (see below).

 By default, the response keys are ‘leftarrow’ (for the stimulus associated with the left response) and ‘rightarrow’ (for the stimulus associated with the right response).
 The experiment is aborted when the ESC key is pressed and the browser window is closed.